hughperkins/jeigen/README.md

 The matrix classes are :

-DenseMatrix: for dense matrices
+    DenseMatrix // for dense matrices
-SparseMatrixLil: for sparse matrices
+    SparseMatrixLil // for sparse matrices

 You can import statically MatrixUtil.*, in order to have easy access to commands such as 'zeros', 'ones', 'eye' and 'diag'.